govindrai/phase-0-handbook/intro-session.md

 During your first week of Phase 0, you will have an intro session with your Teacher.
-These sessions will be schedueled to last an hour and will all be held between the hours of 9:00am PST and 6:00pm PST.
+These sessions will be scheduled to last an hour and will all be held between the hours of 9:00am PST and 6:00pm PST.

 The purpose of these sessions are: